zufardhiyaulhaq/kubernetes-hard-way-ansible/additional_setup/oidc.md

 # OIDC
 Please setup OIDC in the `group_vars/all.yml`.
+This document don't include step how to setup the OIDC identity provider.
+If you enable OIDC, you will get `client-oidc.kubeconfig` located in deployer node.
+Please distribute this to the user if you want the user to login using OIDC.
+User can install and setup kube-login plugin.

 If you already setup and running the bootstraping.
 In cases of OIDC, you only need to apply RBAC for accessing Kubernetes cluster from OIDC.
 For example:

 ```
 cat <<EOF | kubectl apply -f -